-Allison is the Executive Director of Beyond Betty which is a community committed to successful recovery.
+Allison is a Colorado Certified Peer and Family Support Specialist as well as the Executive Director of Beyond Betty which is a community committed to successful recovery.
 Their Mission: We facilitate conversations, trainings and experiences among individuals, professionals and organizations that help women and men lead healthy, happy, successful, fulfilling lives in long term recovery.

 Lacey Berumen is an experienced Behavioral Health Clinician with a demonstrated history of working in the hospital & health care industry.
 Strong Research professional skilled in assessment, crisis intervention, program evaluation, quality controls, and substance abuse treatment and recovery modalities.

 A review of our Core Recovery Coach Training

 by Irina Bogomolov Founder of Choice in Recovery